Were all in this together

 So, what are the effects of smoking on your body?

 - Smoking causes your blood to thicken and turn gloopy *yuck*

-- Your artery’s also narrow increasing your risk of a blood clot.
+- Your arteries also narrow increasing your risk of a blood clot.
 Nicotine is a vasoconstrictor.

-- Yes even your bones are effected by smoking!
+- Yes, even your bones are affected by smoking!
 Smoking can make your bones turn brittle this can become a very big problem as you get older!

 Throat and Mouth